Stephen Brookes reviews the legality of attempts to vary the contracts of employment of staff – July 2011

 The employee will need to decide what to do in such cases.
 The employee may:-

 Work on under the new terms either signing an acceptance of the new terms or accepting them through conduct – by continuing to work under the new terms.
-A dismissal has still occcurred, however, and the employee may have an argument for a basic award for unfair dismissal if he can establish that it was unreasonable to dismiss the employee before ascertaining whether the employee would accept the new terms because there are two limbs to the employer’s defence of an unfair dismissal claim, namely (1) a substantial reason for dismissal and (2) acting reasonably in treating that reason as a reason for dismissal.
-It may not be reasonable for the employer to dismiss the employee, even if there is immediate re-employment, before the employer has identified whether that employee wishes to accept the revised terms.
+A dismissal has still occurred, however, and the employee may have an argument for a basic award for unfair dismissal if he can establish that it was unreasonable to dismiss the employee before ascertaining whether the employee would accept the new terms because there are two limbs to the employer’s defence of an unfair dismissal claim, namely (1) a substantial reason for dismissal and (2) acting reasonably in treating that reason as a reason for dismissal.
+It may not be reasonable for the employer to dismiss the employee, even if there is immediate re-employment before the employer has identified whether that employee wishes to accept the revised terms.
 The employer may try to retract the notice but the employer cannot do so unilaterally except in the cases of notices given in the heat of the moment during a row, for example.

 Refuse to accept the new terms, leave the employment try and bring a claim for unfair dismissal if the employee has worked there long enough because this amounts to a dismissal under unfair dismissal law though for the employee to succeed, the dismissal must be unfair or the employer must act unreasonably in treating that reason as a reason for dismissal.